-LATCH, INC. INVESTIGATION ALER - GuruFocus.com
+LATCH, Inc. INVESTIGATION ALER - GuruFocus.com

 NEW YORK, Aug.
-27, 2022 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP is investigating whether Latch, Inc. ("Latch” or the "Company") ( LTCH) complied with federal securities laws.
+30, 2022 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP is investigating potential claims against Latch, Inc. ("Latch" or the "Company") (NASDAQ: LTCH), and whether Latch has violated federal securities laws.

 If you purchased whether Latch, Inc. shares and suffered losses, please call Gregory Stone at (800) 575-0735 or (212) 545-4774, email [email protected] or submit this form: